 Dan also works with Naval Special Warfare to help the most elite fighters in the world maintain alertness and capable mental performance under challenging circumstances.
 He currently serves as Board Member for StandUpKids.org, as a Council Director for the True Health Initiative, and Advisor to several health-oriented companies (Fitstar, Validic, Ample Meals, Splendid Spoon), an Editor for the Journal of Evolution and Health, and formerly, as Board Chairman for the Investigator Initiated Sponsored Research Association. @dansplanhealth

-Aaron is an intellectual property and commercial litigator at Marton Ribera Schumann & Chang.
-On top of representing a wide array of technology companies, Aaron advises health and wellness leaders in protecting and enforcing their intellectual property rights.
+Aaron is the Secretary for StandUpKids, and an Associate at the law firm of McGuireWoods, LLP where he specializes in high-stakes financial services litigation, complex commercial disputes, and intellectual property matters.
+Aaron also advises a number of health and wellness leaders in protecting and enforcing their trademarks and other IP.
 He was recently named a “Rising Star” by Super Lawyers Magazine, and served as the Executive Articles Editor for the Intellectual Property Law Bulletin while attending law school at the University of San Francisco.

 As a Bay Area native and graduate of UC Santa Barbara, Aaron is an outdoors and exercise fanatic.
 Away from his stand up desk, he spends his time cycling, golfing, and snowboarding.